defx/synergy/README.md

 <p style="background-color: {{ bgColor }}">{{ message }}</p>
 ```

 > Unlike many other libraries and frameworks, Synergy only supports the binding of named properties, and not JavaScript expressions.
-This helps to ensure a clear separation of concerns between your HTML template and your JavaScript object.
+This helps to ensure a clear separation of concerns between your HTML and JavaScript.

 ### Attributes